circonus/irondb-docs/operations.md

 ## Data Storage

-The data storage service runs the snowth:default process, listening externally on port 8112 and locally on port 32322.
-Like the broker, this service has two processes: a child and a parent, which serves as watchdog for the child.
+The IRONdb service is called `svc:/circonus/irondb:default`.
+It listens externally on TCP ports 2003 and 8112, and locally on TCP port 32322.
+There are normally two processes, a parent and child.
+The parent process monitors the child, restarting it if it crashes.
+The child process provides the actual services.

 IRONdb is sensitive to CPU and IO limits.
 If either resource is limited, you can see child processes being killed off by the parents when they do not heartbeat on time.

-Log files are located under /snowth/logs and include the following files:
+Log files are located under /irondb/logs and include the following files:

  * accesslog